Stochastic Prediction Equilibrium for Dynamic Traffic Assignment: Introduction

 \section{Introduction}

-Understanding traffic flows is an important task that possibly impacts billions of commuters, with key challenges including managing congestion and carbon emissions.
-Congestion phenomena and resulting increased emissions are heavily impacted by the routing decisions of individual drivers, which are influenced by (ML-based) predictions for the delays of road segments (see, for instance, \textcite{GNNSurvey} for an overview of convolutional and graph neural network based approaches).
+Understanding traffic flows is an important task that possibly impacts billions of commuters, with key challenges including managing congestion, energy consumption and carbon emissions.
+Congestion phenomena and resulting increased emissions are heavily impacted by the routing decisions of individual drivers, which are influenced by predictions for the delays of road segments (see, e.g., \textcite{GNNSurvey} for an overview of convolutional and graph neural network based approaches).
 A key aspect in modelling traffic flows is the underlying complex and self-referential system: the routing decisions depend on and, at the same time, influence the forecasting models, because they directly change the underlying signature of traffic flows.

-In this paper, we address this interplay focusing on the popular dynamic traffic assignment (DTA) framework, on which there has been substantial work over the past decades (see the book of \textcite{Ford62}, or the more recent surveys by \textcite{Friesz19} and \textcite{Skutella08}).
+In this paper, we address this interplay focusing on the popular dynamic traffic assignment (DTA) framework, on which there has been substantial work over the past decades (see the book of \textcite{Ford62}, or the more recent surveys by \textcite{Friesz19}, \textcite{Skutella08} and \textcite{SchmandMathTrafficModels}).

-Such DTA models typically consist of two main parts: A \emph{physical model} describing how the traffic flow propagates through the network and, in particular, creates and is affected by congestion, and a \emph{behavioural model} capturing how individual drivers choose their routes though the network.
+Such DTA models typically consist of two main parts: A \emph{physical model} describing how the traffic flow propagates through the network and, in particular, creates and is affected by congestion, and a \emph{behavioural model} capturing how individual drivers choose their routes through the network.
 The latter can be either \emph{prescriptive} or \emph{descriptive}: A prescriptive behavioural model consists of rules declaring explicitly how, under any given state of the network, the flow splits over the available routes.
 These rules then have to be chosen such that they replicate the actual observed traffic flow.
 As an example, \textcite{Bayen2019} considered adaptive node routing protocols based on real-time traffic predictions.
 A descriptive behavioural model, on the other hand, describes the possible equilibrium states resulting from the assumed behaviour -- typically as some variant of Wardrop's first principle \cite[p.~345]{Wardrop}, which states that in an equilibrium all used routes have the same and minimal perceived cost.
 Here, ``perceived costs'' can be the current travel times, the actual (future) travel times or some other predictions about those future travel times.

 These equilibrium models typically assume that all predictions are deterministic.
 However, especially for models with limited information, this assumption seems to be unrealistic as, in reality, both measurements of the current state of the network and predictions about the future evolution will come with some random noise.
 Because of this noise, the perceived cost will vary among agents so that a shortest route may be different from one agent to another.